GreenSaladLeaf/Bike-Share/README.md

 - "clark st & randolph st" was the station name from July 2023 to January 24, 2024.
 - "wells st & randolph st" became the station name starting January 25, 2024, with no overlap in usage.

-This suggests a deliberate renaming of the station ID (ta1305000030), as the coordinates for both names are identical.
-For analysis, it could be standardized to the newer name.

-This is one of several examples observed in the dataset, where station IDs show a transition between names over time, likely reflecting updates or corrections in station naming conventions.
+This shows a transition in station naming, likely reflecting updates or corrections.
+Standardizing to the newer name enhances data consistency.

-- to address Distinct Locations and Shared IDs
+##### 4. Address Shared IDs
-  - It updates the start_station_id and end_station_id based on the presence of the "public rack -" prefix in the station name.
-If it matches, it appends "a" to the station ID.
+To resolve shared IDs, station IDs were updated based on specific naming patterns, such as appending a suffix for station names starting with "public rack -".

 ```sql
 WITH formatted_data AS (
   -- refer to step 3